-There’s an enormous amount of irony in social media: users crave authentic and transparent content from brands, but are also only likely to pay attention (or even see it) if other users are already paying attention.
-This sometimes requires brands to focus more on the advertising side, making transparency more of an illusion.
+There’s an enormous amount of irony in social media: Users crave authentic and transparent content from brands but are also only likely to pay attention (or even see it) if other users are already paying attention.
+So, this sometimes requires brands to focus more on the advertising side, making transparency more of an illusion.

 Facebook Ads has some new event promotion features that I was really excited to see.
 When you want to increase event attendance, one of the best ways to do so quickly is to boost the event through Facebook’s Ad system.

 You can create a custom audience for users who responded “Going,” “Interested,” or both to your event.
-This is a brand new feature, and it was released just when I needed it really recently to promote one of my clients’ events.
+I recently needed it to promote one of my clients’ events.
 I created a custom audience off users who had only responded “interested” and ran a retargeting campaign designed to encourage them to register for the event.
 We started seeing big jumps in registrations almost immediately.